Fr0sT-Brutal/awesome-pascal/README.md

 * [mORMot](https://github.com/synopse/mORMot). `[Delphi]` `[FPC]` Client-Server ORM/ODM SOA MVC framework for Delphi 6 and higher, or FPC 2.7.
 Direct SQL/NoSQL database access, ORM/ODM over objects, RESTful ORM and SOA services via interfaces over high performance HTTP server, MVC/MVVM web sites, testing including mocks and stubs, logging, cryptography, compression, command line parser, threading, service/daemon support; huge documentation.

+* [Delphi LightSaber](https://github.com/GabrielOnDelphi/Delphi-LightSaber) `[Delphi]` A group of general-purpose Delphi libraries, that make your life easier.
+The library also wants to be a lightweight replacement for the mammoth Delphi Jedi library.
+Simple, crystal clear, non-obfuscated, fully commented and curated code.
+No (direct) external dependencies.
+More than 15 years of development have been put in this library.

 * [MARS - Curiosity](https://github.com/andrea-magni/MARS). `[Delphi]` Delphi REST Library.
 Pure REST approach, standard concepts in a familiar Delphi flavor (including a component based client library).
 Known compatibility: Delphi versions from XE to 10 Seattle.
 Some functionalities requires FireDAC.

 * [ADAPT](https://github.com/LaKraven/ADAPT). `[Delphi]` Advanced Developer Async Programming Toolkit, foundation library intended to be used at the heart of your projects for the purpose of providing extremely powerful, multi-threaded (and thread-safe) capabilities.
 Event Engine - a very powerful system for producing Multi-Threaded, Asynchronous and Event-Driven programs.
 Generics Collections - highly efficient Collection Types (Lists, Trees, Maps etc.).
 Math Library - a library for Unit Conversion, special calculation and other useful mathematics routines.
 Package Engine - extension of the Streamables Engine supporting the packaging of files together (a VFS of sorts).
 Shared Streams Library - 100% Thread-Safe Stream Classes (Interfaced too) allowing read/write from multiple Threads.
 Stream Handling Library - makes working with Streams much easier!
 Handles Deleting, Inserting, Reading and Writing data.